github/pages-gem/README.md

 ## Updating

-To update to the latest version of Jekyll and associated dependencies, simply run `bundle update github-pages`.
+To update to the latest version of Jekyll and associated dependencies, simply run `bundle update`.

 ## Project Goals